Netflix profits up. Wall Street cheers. Be afraid.

 In addition, it required subscribers to mail the DVD back.
 Nobody would do that right?
 Usually, for a new model to work it has to eliminate barriers not create them.

 Then Netflix revolutionized the way many of us watch movies.
 It gave subscribers the ability to stream them directly to their computers and TVs, removing the inconvenience of having to get off of the couch to go to the mail box.
-So, today, Wall Street rewarded Netflix for its efforts.
+So, today, Wall Street took notice of the Netflix profits.

 In hindsight, this seems like a natural evolution.
 As more and more people are giving up their cable subscriptions in favor of streaming on-demand content from the Internet, it seems like a no brainier that there would be an online movie-streaming service, and its caught on elsewhere.
 Hulu and a whole host of other companies are getting into the online movie streaming business.
 Even the “on life support” Blockbuster now has a streaming servics (but not if you want to stream to a Mac).
 But Netflix is king and owns the market.